murisi/L2/README.md

 If there are still unconsumed hyphens, then the object file is packaged into a shared library along with `objects.o ...`, and this shared library is dynamically loaded into the environment.
 And the compilation process starts again, only this time with the next set of `inputs.l2...`.
 If there are no more unconsumed hyphens, then the output should either be a position independent or dependent object, shared library, or program called `output` as specified by the first 3 arguments to `l2compile`.
 If the final output is not an object file, then `objects.o ...` are embeded or linked into it.

 The initial environment, the one that is there before any group of files is compiled, comprises 17 functions: `lst`, `lst?`, `fst`, `rst`, `sexpr`, `nil`, `nil?`, `-<character>-`, `<character>?`, `begin`, `b`, `if`, `function`, `invoke`, `with-continuation`, `make-continuation`, and `continue`.
 The former 9 are defined later.
 Each one of the latter 8 functions does nothing else but return an s-expression formed by prepending its function name to the list of s-expressions supplied to them.
 For example, the `b` function could have the following definition: `(function b (sexprs) [lst [lst [-b-] [nil]] [' sexprs]])`.

+Note that the compiler will noticeably slow down as the amount of metaprogramming increases.

 #### Example
 ##### file1.l2